rpenrose/GildedRose/README.md

 When writing the initial set of tests I noticed the following:

 1. The quality of Aged Brie actually increases twice as fast after the Sell By Date.
 This is not specified in the requirements, but I have written a test for this behaviour and have preserved it in the re factored code.
-2. When an item has an initial Quality of > 50 then the Quality will be reduced just like and other Quality value, even if the Quality remains above the 50 threshold.
-However, the code will never increase a Quality above 50.
-This is implied in the specification, but very subtly.
+2. When an item has an initial Quality of > 50 then the Quality will be reduced just like any other Quality value even if the resulting Quality value is > 50, e.g. from 55 to 54.
+However, the code will never increase a Quality from which is =< 50 to above 50, e.g. from 50 to 51.
+The specification states "*The Quality of an item is never more than 50*", which is a little ambiguous and doesn't completely reflect the current behaviour.
+I have preserved the existing behaviour regarding this requirement.

-Point 1 above would need to be reviewed with the product owner as it doesn't make sense (to me at least).
+Points 1 and 2 above would need to be reviewed with the product owner.

 ### My Solution
 In my solution I separated the incrementing of the SellIn days property from the calculation of the new quality value.
 The new code uses a set of QualityCalculator's and a QualityCalculatorFactory which provides the correct calculator for the item being processed.
 The quality calculators share a utility class called QualityIncrementor for incrementing the quality value so that some logic can be shared.